NoSkillCorp/overwatch-tips/README.md

 There is no login, so content is completely anonymous.

 #Please, add this feature !
-Yeah of course we can, we already have a bunch of extra feature that we want to had, but we're open for any ideas
+Yeah of course we can, we already have a bunch of extra features that we want to add, but we're open for any ideas

 #OH MY GOD, that's awesome, i need to contribue !
 Yeah man, you should !
 Open issue and make pull request as much as you want